AceCentre/SpeakBook/README.md

 # SpeakBook

-This is a repository to hold a mirror of Patrick Joyce's SpeakBook project.
+This is a repository to hold a mirror of [Patrick Joyce's SpeakBook project](https://web.archive.org/web/20170325172200/http://www.speakbook.org/) which is sadly no longer accessible on the web.
 More to follow soon

 ## Downloads